 - 4 oz finely shredded Cheddar cheese (1 cup)

-*I cooked the chicken in chicken broth in the slow cooker.
+*I cooked the chicken in chicken broth in the slow cooker, rotisserie chicken will work great too.

 **Don't use flour tortillas, corn is a must for this.
 Also look for some that are fairly stiff and sturdy, not delicate and flimsy.